zouge666/02806-group28.github.io/index.md

 > *“Bro, it’s Messi.
 Argentina’s basically already 1–0 up before kickoff.”*
 > *“If Ronaldo’s hair doesn’t move, the defense won’t either.”*

 Some fans believe having **Lionel Messi** or **Cristiano Ronaldo** on the pitch is a guaranteed advantage.
-In their eyes, it’s not just talent—it’s destiny.
+In their eyes, it’s not just talent, it’s destiny.
 The logic?
 If Messi plays, Argentina wins.
 If Cristiano’s hair is perfectly styled, expect a hat-trick.

 These ideas are wildly popular among fans and social media memes.
 But are they grounded in reality?